Dualisms, Avatars, Enlightenment, and The Perennial Philosophy

 find enlightenment, once they have found it themselves.

-have been on the 'cusp' of attaining enlightenment many times--at least I think I have.
-There are times when I look at myself in the mirror and there's that odd feeling that I'm not really 'there'.
+So what exactly is Enlightenment?
+It has been written about extensively, but most who have experienced it (see list above) are reluctant to talk about it, because it is basically 'beyond words'.
+I myself have been on the cusp of attaining enlightenment many times--at least I think I have.
+There are times when I look at myself in the mirror and I get an odd feeling that I'm not really 'there'.
+I suppose if I were to pursue this further...

-On the other hand, most spiritual teachers are quick to point out that the harder one tries to grasp at enlightenment (satori, nirvana, or simply 'it'), the most elusive 'it' is.
+On the other hand, most spiritual teachers are quick to point out that the harder one grasps at enlightenment (satori, nirvana, or simply 'it'), the more elusive 'it' is.
+The old Zen addage of beating a drum in search of a fugitive

 Aldous Huxley had another name for The Middle Way; he called it The Perennial Philosophy.
 Basically it's the central